Royal Mail launches 72p parcel pick-up service - how it works

 You have to reapply so may not qualify

 When you ask your lender to 'port' your mortgage, you in effect have to reapply for that deal.
-So, you may not qualify as it is much tougher to get a mortgage now than it used to be.
+So, you may not qualify as it is much tougher to get a mortgage now than it used to be (something that's only been exacerbated by the onset of coronavirus).
 You may struggle if circumstances have changed, eg, you're now self-employed, you earn less or you have more debt and/or outgoings.

 Or you might not have changed at all but your lender's criteria has, so even though you got your first mortgage without hassle, it doesn't mean the same will happen again.
 And if you haven't made all your mortgage payments on time, chances are the lender will refuse in the hope you leave them.